-This bill mandates that the State Treasurer reimburse county treasurers for defense costs and administrative expenses incurred while defending civil actions against the Attorney General when the Attorney General acts as the county prosecutor.
-The bill amends existing law to clarify that during the supersedure of a county prosecutor, the Attorney General may take over prosecutorial duties, and in such cases, the county prosecutor and their staff will only perform duties as directed by the Attorney General.
+This bill amends existing law to require the State Treasurer to reimburse county treasurers for defense costs and administrative expenses incurred while defending civil actions against the Attorney General when the Attorney General serves as the acting county prosecutor.
+The bill specifies that during the supersedure of a county prosecutor, the Attorney General may take over prosecutorial duties, and the county prosecutor and their staff will only perform duties as directed by the Attorney General.
+The reimbursement includes costs related to personnel matters and other administrative expenses.

 Statutes affected: Introduced: 52:17B-106